neo4j-devtools/relate/documentation/FIRST_USE_GUIDE.md

 # relate app:open <app-name>
 relate app:open neo4j-browser
 ```
-Assuming the WEB package is running your app should open in a browser tab.
+Assuming the `@relate/web` package is running your app should open in a browser tab.

 You can also open an app for a specific DBMS by running:
 ```shell script